quantixed/CellMigration/README.md

 ### Excel formatting

-NOTE no headers in Excel file keep data to columns A-H, max of 1000 rows
+NOTE: no headers in Excel file.
+Keep data to columns A-H, max of 1000 rows.

 * A - 0 - ImageJ row
 * B - 1 - Track No